 Some operations, products or services are out of the scope of VAT in Tunisia and some others are expressly exempt from VAT.
 Some goods and services may be acquired VAT free, based on a certificate delivered for the purpose by the relevant tax authorities.
-This exemption is granted mainly to wholly exporting companies, oil and gas companies, their contracts and their subcontractors.
-According to decree law n°2011-28, companies which have already entered into production are allowed to acquire certain equipment manufactured locally, VAT free.
-This exemption is a temporary measure and is only granted for equipment acquired before 31 December 2011.
+This exemption is granted mainly to wholly exporting companies, oil and gas companies, and their contractors and subcontractors.

-Unless expressly exempt, transactions that take place in Tunisia relating to commercial operations other than sales (sale operations subject to VAT are expressly designated), industrial and artistic operations and independent personnel services are subject to VAT.
-This is regardless of the targets, the results and the legal status of the persons conducting the relevant operations and regardless of their liability for other taxes.
+Unless expressly exempt, transactions that take place in Tunisia relating to commercial operations other than sales (sale operations subject to VAT are expressly designated), industrial and artistic operations, and independent personnel services are subject to VAT.
+This is regardless of the targets, the results and the legal status of the persons conducting the relevant operations and regardless of their liabilities for other taxes.